- Arts and Culture in Public Places Board

 The temperature must be above 50 degrees F and humidity below 85%.
 Therefore June, July and August are prime painting months.
 Once painting of the box is begun, it is expected the artist will complete painting of the box within a reasonable time period, as weather permits.
 The box will not be left incomplete for lengthy periods unless there is inclement weather.

 Artists are responsible for the daily clean-up of the site as well as at the completion of the project.

 Marketing and Publicity:

-$100 for painting the assigned Traffic Box as outlined in this form, regardless of the number of artists participating in painting of the assigned box.
+$200 for prepping, priming, and painting the assigned Traffic Box as outlined in this form, regardless of the number of artists participating in painting of the assigned box.